mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

 Login with the credentials you set up before, in this lab we are using **Visual01!** as pasword.

-Open a terminal in the raspberry pi, and run the following command:
+Open a terminal in the raspberry pi, and run the following command, to see where the terminal is, see below the **step 9**

    ```linux
   sudo nano /boot/firmware/config.txt